siriuscor/excel-config/README.md

 excel-config
 ============

-convert php array to tablized data or oppsite flow commonly used in convert excel file to php config file
+convert php array to table data(refer as 'Tablize') or oppsite flow(refer as 'Untablize') commonly used in convert excel file to php config file

-sample:
+Sample:

 	$data = array(
 				2 => array('item1' => 1, 'item2' => 2),